reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Jay Wallace, Constructivism About Normativity.md

 ### Bootstrapping

 Constructivism posits that our agential nature commits us to complying with the principles that define what we ought to do.
-The question is what it is to be committed in this way.
 One example is the instrumental principle, which says that an agent has reason to take the means to satisfy his chosen ends.
-This can be explained because the attitude of intending a given end requiers a cmomitment to take the means to satisfy the end.
+This can be explained because the attitude of intending a given end requires a commitment to take the means to satisfy the end.
 One doesn't count as intending an end if they were not committed to intending the means.
 The stance of commitment involves a kind of disposition or striving.